Twitter reported about an unpleasant incident: attackers used Twitter API to match users’ phone numbers with their names.

 Interestingly that Twitter engineers learned about an incident only after the TechCrunch publication, which described how an IS expert used the Twitter API to match 17,000,000 phone numbers to public usernames.

 IS researcher Ibrahim Balic discovered that it was possible to upload entire lists of generated phone numbers using the Twitter contact upload feature.
 Therefore, if you upload your phone number, you can get user data in return”, – TechCrunch said.

 According to Balich, the function of downloading contacts on Twitter does not allow uploading a list of numbers in a sequential order to avoid abuse.
-The researcher generated about two billion phone numbers, randomized them and uploaded on Twitter via the Android application (the vulnerability does not apply to the web version of the download function).
-This manipulation allowed him matching 17 million phone numbers with Twitter accounts.
+The researcher generated about two billion phone numbers randomized them and uploaded them on Twitter via the Android application (the vulnerability does not apply to the web version of the download function).
+This manipulation allowed him to match 17 million phone numbers with Twitter accounts.